ArturGrandi/grand-time-architecture/COLLABORATION_AND_IMPLEMENTATION.md

 researchers, and system architects participating in the implementation of the **Grand Time** architecture.

+For clarity: the term "implementation" in this document refers exclusively to research, simulation, formal modeling, and reference-level experimentation.
+It does not imply production deployment, operational systems, or commercial use.

 This document is NOT:
 - an investment offer,
 - an employment offer,